Tap to search

 Picturesque medieval towns with small cobblestone streets and colorful houses invite curious visitors.
 Beautiful sandy beaches and remote bays beckon for a swim in the glistening blue water.

-The Atlantis provides the travelling accommodation for a carefree travel experience from one place to the other and with its giant sails, provides a true seafaring ambience.
-There is nothing better than to jump into the sea directly from the deck of the boat, anchored in a quiet bay.
+The sailing ship provides travelling accommodation for a carefree travel experience from one place to the other and with its giant sails, provides a true seafaring ambience.
+There is nothing better than jumping into the sea directly from the deck of the boat, anchored in a quiet bay.
 Tuscany by sail & bike is the perfect all round happy cyclist holiday.

 Mountain bike tours are operated parallel on the same boat as the hybrid bike tours.
 One tour guide will accompany the hybrid bike cyclists while the other will guide the MTB route.
 So, if you have a partner or friend who prefers off-road biking, just bring him/her along.
 Please note: this is a new itinerary and is therefore subject to change.
 Also, the itinerary depends strongly on the wind conditions.
 Therefore, all harbors and anchorages must be flexibly adapted to the weather conditions on each trip.
 Understanding for flexibility within the tour program is kindly requested.